yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

   - Seller
   - Platform Server
   - Platform Administrator
-4. Buyer deposits money, including the price and the blockchain fee and platform usage fee, into the multisignature address.
+4. Buyer deposits money, including the price and platform usage fee, into the multisignature address.
-5. Seller recognizes the deposit so he can send buyer merchandise.
+5. Seller recognizes the deposit on the blockchain and sends buyer merchandise.
 6. Buyer notifies the platform server that he received merchandise.
 7. Platform server creates and signs a transaction.
   * Signed with platform server's private key